 Do you ever wish you could get someone to tell you the truth?
-You don’t need magic to get to truth, you just need a little behavioral psychology.
-I want to teach you a few truth-telling tools you can use to get someone to tell the truth, confess or divulge information.
+You don’t need magic to get to the truth; you just need a little behavioral psychology.
+I want to teach you a few truth-telling tools you can use to encourage someone to tell the truth, confess, or divulge information.

-A subject: The person who you want to solicit truth or confessions from.
+A subject: The person whom you want to solicit truth or confessions from.